-The word “tithe” means “tenth,” but many Christians are unsure of whether the tenth should be calculated on the basis of their gross income or their net income after taxes.
+The word “tithe” means “tenth,” but many Christians are unsure of whether the tenth should be calculated on the basis of their gross income before any deductions or their net income after deductions for all withheld taxes.
 Proverbs 3:9-10 not only tells us the answer to this question, but also confirms the promise of Malachi 3:10, stating, “Honor the Lord with your possessions, and with the firstfruits of all your increase, so your barns will be filled with plenty. . . .”
 Therefore, if we give of our “firstfruits,” our tithe should be calculated on the basis of our gross income (i.e., before any deductions).

-With the possible exceptions of Matthew 23:23 and Luke 11:42, the New Testament does not teach tithing.
-In these two verses of Scripture, Jesus Christ declares that teachers of the law and Pharisees should continue to practice tithing, but should not neglect virtues such as justice, mercy, and faith.
+However, with the possible exceptions of Matthew 23:23 and Luke 11:42, the New Testament does not specifically teach tithing.
+In these two scriptures, Jesus Christ declares that the teachers of the law and the Pharisees should continue to practice tithing, but they should not neglect virtues such as justice, mercy, and faith.
 If teachers of the law and Pharisees are expected to tithe, it can be inferred that Christians should also tithe.

-I Corinthians 16:2 suggests a different standard.
+First Corinthians 16:2 suggests a different standard for making donations (i.e., charitable contributions).
 This verse of Scripture states, “On the first day of the week let each one of you lay something aside, storing up as he may prosper, that there be no collections when I come.”
 With regard to this passage, the KJV Bible Commentary says,